Click on any thumbnail to view an enlarged

 Ninpo Gendaijin

-wa Naze Ninja Ni Akogareruka by Adachi Kanichi, Ozaki Hideki, and Yamada Munemutsu.
-The printing date is July 23, 1964.
-The book is divided
+wa Naze Ninja Ni Akogareruka by Adachi Ken'ichi, Ozaki Hideki, and Yamada Munemutsu.
+The printing date is July 23, 1964

-into three parts 1.
-The Birth of Ninjutsu 2.
-The World
+1. The Birth of Ninjutsu

-of Shinobi 3.
-Ninpo in the Media
+3. Ninpo in the Media

-Above is a vintage pamplet entitled Koga Ryu
+Above is a vintage

 Ninjutsu House.
 It is an old Koga Ryu Yashiki

-pamplet.
+pamphlet.
 The publisher is Toshikaza

 Kimura and the printer is Okada.
 There is no